 In order to regulate prices of thermal energy, the ERO issues price decisions providing guidelines for heat price regulation.
-At present, the ERO price decision No. 2/2013 of 1 November 2013 on the prices of thermal energy is in effect, as amended by the ERO price decision No. 4/2015 of 6 November 2015 (Price Decision).
+At present, the ERO price decision No. 5/2018 of 6 November 2018, amending ERO price decision No. 2/2013 of 1 November 2013 on the prices of thermal energy, is in effect, as amended by the ERO price decision No. 4/2015 of 6 November 2015 (Price Decision).
 The Price Decision provides a formula for calculation of prices of thermal energy that suppliers must observe when calculating their rates, and also specifies the "economically justifiable costs" and "reasonable profit" used in calculating heat prices.